How to Approach a Ruby on Rails Upgrade

 What are the risks of upgrading?

-When you upgrade, you may discover parts of your application that don’t work with the new code and haven’t been solved by the community yet.
+When you upgrade to the latest rails version, you may discover parts of your application that don’t work with the new code and haven’t been solved by the community yet.
 The best way to minimize risk is to

 • Wait for the kinks to be worked out.